umxr286/Github-itch.io-Game-Challenge/README.md

 🎮 About the Game

-Wave Breaker is a modern, FX-heavy twist on the classic Breakout-style game.
+Wave Breaker is a modern, FX heavy twist on the classic Breakout style game.
 Everything is powered by clean, pure HTML5 Canvas + JavaScript — no engines, no frameworks.

 • Begin coding core mechanics.
-The theme “Waves” is represented through: • Dynamic flowing brick movement • Water distortion shader • Ripple + shockwave effects • Boss waves every 5 levels • Neon trails & splash particles • Chain-reaction wave explosions
+The theme “Waves” is represented through: • Dynamic flowing brick movement • Water distortion shader • Ripple + shockwave effects • Boss waves every 5 levels • Neon trails & splash particles • Chain reaction wave explosions

 • Start asset creation (art, sound, UI).
 It’s designed to feel fast, smooth, and visually fluid — like an arcade game made of water.